 The professional writing specialization prepares students to be versatile, adaptable writers and editors in a variety of settings within the corporate and nonprofit worlds.
-Through coursework in areas such as public relations writing, writing for the media, copyediting and document design, and desktop publishing-often taught by practicing professionals-they develop a repertoire of skills to draw upon in the required internship that may serve as a gateway to a career after graduation.
-Students who are interested in expanding their career options may elect courses in graphic or electronic design offered through the Corporate Communication program.
+Through coursework in areas such as public relations writing, writing for the media, copyediting and document design, and graphic design-often taught by practicing professionals-they develop a repertoire of skills to draw upon in the required internship that may serve as a gateway to a career after graduation.
+Students who are interested in expanding their career options may elect courses in graphic or electronic design offered through the Digital Communication program.

 CMAT 211 Computer Graphics: Publishing (3)

+WRIT 330 Writing, Editing & Publishing (3)

 WRIT 380 Syntax, Semantics & Style (3)

 WRIT 407 Internship in Professional Writing (3)

 WRIT 430 Copyediting & Document Design (3)